 Driving Change in Aluminum Supply Chains

-The green transition depends, among other things, on minerals.
-One such mineral is bauxite, which is used to make aluminum and is therefore essential for manufacturing batteries and parts for electric vehicles.
+Metals and minerals such as aluminum, cobalt, copper, lithium, and nickel, essential for advancing renewable energy technologies like electric vehicle (EV) batteries, present a paradox in the transition to clean energy.
 While these resources enable technology that diminishes fossil fuel dependency, the mining operations required to extract these materials often destroy carbon sinks like old-growth forests and perpetuate abusive labor practices.
 Moreover, these activities severely impact local communities, who suffer from polluted air, soil, and water near mining and refining sites, with forced labor commonly occurring in related logging operations.
-Brazil is the world’s fourth-largest producer of bauxite.
-90% of the extraction in Brazil takes place in the Pará region, which is located in the Amazon, making the risk of environmental damage even more serious.

 The project is supported with 5 220 000 SEK.